ASCD Faculty Bio

 Hockett has published a variety of articles, book chapters, and staff development materials related to differentiated instruction and programs and curricula for advanced learners.
-This includes the forthcoming ASCD book, which she is coauthoring with Kristina Doubet, titled Differentiated Instruction in Middle and High School: Strategies that Engage All Learners, the staff development manual for ASCD's series The Common Sense of Differentiation, and an appearance in the ASCD video The Differentiated School.
-She also coauthored, with Chester E. Finn, Jr., the book Exam Schools: Inside America’s Most Selective Public High Schools with (Princeton University Press, 2012).
+This includes the ASCD book Differentiated Instruction in Middle and High School: Strategies that Engage All Learners, which she coauthored with Kristina Doubet, the staff development manual for ASCD's series The Common Sense of Differentiation, and an appearance in the ASCD video The Differentiated School.
+She also coauthored, with Chester E. Finn Jr., the book Exam Schools: Inside America’s Most Selective Public High Schools with (Princeton University Press, 2012).

 Prior to earning her PhD from the University of Virginia, Hockett was a secondary teacher in both general and gifted program settings.